 I would like to tell you that this little spiritual practice transformed my experience.
 I would like to tell you that, from that point on, I existed in a state of mystical union with the forest and its inhabitants.

 Night fell before I got back to my campsite, so I had to blunder around a little more than usual to find the spot.
 I thought I recognized the clearing and approached the spot where my camp was.

 Immediately after thinking that the deer was in my place, it hit me that I was in her place!
-I thought, “I don’t belong here. … I am in someone else’s home.”
+The thought hit me palpably:

 I had gone off trail too soon.
-I retraced my steps and eventually found my campsite.
-I saw then that my camp was set in the path of what was probably a regularly traversed path for the deer—which helped explain some of the nighttime noise.
+So I retraced my steps and eventually found my campsite.
+I saw then that my camp was set in the way of what was probably a regularly traversed path for the deer—which helped explain some of the nighttime noise.
 Not only had I barged into someone else’s home, but I had set up my camp in what would be their hallway.
 And then I had the nerve to complain about the noise!